defunctzombie/node-bookrc/README.md

 log.error('bar');
 ```

+## BOOK_RC env variable

+If bookrc.js does not exist in the root of your project, or bookrc cannot find it.
+You can specify it manually using the `BOOK_RC` environment variable.
+Set the variable to the absolute location of the bookrc.js file and bookrc will load that instead of searching.

 ## install

 Bookrc does not depend on book and vice versa.
 You must install both to have logging functionality.
 Bookrc is simply a dynamic loader for the bookrc.js file in your project.